-Course Learning Outcomes Assessment Tools Reading 1 Read a one-page text and identify the main idea(s) and extract specific information in a given period of time. (approx. 400 words) FA/ Midterm/ Final 2 Read an extensive text broadly relevant to the student's area of study (minimum one page) and respond to questions that require analytical skills, e.g. prediction, FA Writing 1 Paraphrase information from graphically presented data and write a report of 100 words .
-FA 2 Write texts of a minimum of 120 words, showing control of layout, organization, punctuation, spelling, sentence structure, grammar and vocabulary.
-FA/Midterm/ Final Listening 1 Take notes and respond to questions about the topic, main ideas, details from an extended listening text.
-FA/ Midterm/Final Speaking
+Course Learning Outcomes Assessment Tools Reading 1 Read a one to one- and a half-page text and identify the main idea(s) and extract specific information in a given period of time. (approx. 500 words) FA/ Midterm/ Final 2 Read an extensive text broadly relevant to the student's area of study (minimum three pages) and respond to questions that require analytical skills, e.g. Deduction Project Writing 1 Paraphrase information from graphically presented data and write a report of 200 words .
+Final 2 Write texts of a minimum of 200 words, showing control of layout, organization, punctuation, spelling, sentence structure, grammar and vocabulary.
+FA Listening 1 Take notes and respond to questions about the details, and opinions or arguments from an extended listening text FA/ Midterm / Final 2 Follow spoken instructions in order to carry out a task with a number of stages.
+Final

-1 Actively participate in a discussion on a topic relevant to their studies by asking questions, agreeing/disagreeing, asking for clarification, sharing information, expressing and asking for opinions.
-FA 2 Prepare and deliver a talk of at least TWO minutes .
-Use the internet resources in preparing the talk, speak clearly and confidently, make eye contact and use body language to support the delivery of ideas.
+Speaking 1 Actively participate in a discussion on a topic relevant to their studies by asking questions, agreeing/disagreeing, asking for clarification, sharing information.
+FA 2 Prepare and deliver a presentation of at least three minutes.
+Use library resources in preparing the talk, speak clearly and confidently, make eye contact and use body language to support the delivery of ideas.
 Respond confidently to questions.
-FA/ Midterm/ Final General Study Skills 1 Time Management and Students' Responsibility Portfolio, in-class 2 Giving Presentations FA, Midterm, Final
+FA/ Midterm/ Final General Study Skills 1 Time Management and Students' Responsibility Portfolio 2 Giving Presentations FA/ Midterm/ Final